 However, when it comes to this stage of growth, it is essential that your business model – what is the value delivered to the customer and what is involved in it – is already well defined and with the way to keep its viability very clear.

 At that moment, BMG (Business Model Generation) comes on the scene, a tool that we will talk about later, which will help you to make all the elements on which delivery to the client depends more visible.

 - Elaboration of a well-structured business plan

 Many confuse the model with the business plan.
 However, they are different documents.
-In the business plan, all products and services offered are detailed, their production methods, competition studies, market analysis, financial projections, responsible for the company’s strategic areas, among other equally important details.
+In the business plan, all products and services offered are detailed.
+Their production methods, competition studies, market analysis, and financial projections are responsible for its strategic areas and equally important details.

 The business plan may take days or even weeks to complete, as it involves a significant amount of information that needs to be well organized.
 It is the detailed documentation of the functioning and viability of the growth of the business model.

 It works as a kind of script that serves as a guide for the conduct of the company’s managers, so, normally, when seeking to attract investments for the company, it is necessary to present it to give more credibility to the business.

 The model and the business plan together are like saying to the investor: – hey, I have a good idea, and I know how to make it work and grow sustainably!

 - Deep knowledge of the target audience profile

 In the business plan, a target audience was defined; now, it is time to get to know him more deeply, better understand his behavior, and find the best way to get to him.